Animal Science (ANSC)

 ANSC 2330.
 Companion Animal Science.
 3 Hours.

-This course is an overview of the companion animal industry, including species and breeds, feeding and nutrition, reproduction, anatomy and physiology, care, management, training, health, behavior, and current research topics related to companion animals.
+Students identify and interpret fundamentals of the companion animal industry, including species and breeds, feeding and nutrition, reproduction, anatomy and physiology, care, management, training, health, behavior, and current research topics related to companion animals.
 Course Equivalents: AGRI 2330

 Prerequisite: ANSC 1319 with a grade of C or better.